o3de/o3de.org/content/docs/userguide/shaders/distanceclouds.md

 ---
-description: ' See the DistanceClouds shader for 2D clouds in &ALYlong;. '
+description: ' See the DistanceClouds shader for 2D clouds in Amazon Lumberyard. '
 title: DistanceClouds Shader
 ---
 # DistanceClouds Shader {#shader-ref-distanceclouds}